Elvire De Greef: Crossing the border

 The usual practice of the Comet Line was for airmen and other evacuees to travel by train from Brussels or Paris with an escort, often Andree de Jongh, to either Bayonne or Saint-Jean-de-Luz.
 Both cities were near the De Greef's home and the border with Spain.
 The airmen and their escort were met and conducted to a safe house where they would await favorable conditions for the walk to Spain over the Pyrenees mountains which reached elevations of only about 700 m in this region.
 During the first year of operation, the De Greef's home usually hosted the evacuees, but later a network of safe houses was established.
 From the safe houses, the evacuees were escorted to country homes and inns near Urrugne, usually traveling by bicycle.
 From Urrugne it was a one to three night hike of about 25 km with a Basque guide, usually one who had been a smuggler and knew the mountains intimately, across the Franco-Spanish border to Oiartzun, near San Sebastián.
 There, the evacuees were met by a driver and automobile belonging to British diplomats which took them to Madrid.
 From Madrid, the evacuees were escorted by British diplomats to Gibraltar from where they would be flown to the United Kingdom.

 The most dangerous part of the walk across the mountains was the crossing of the Bidassoa river near Endarlatsa.
 The Bidassoa River was the border of France and Spain.
 Border guards were on both sides of the river and high water often made the crossing of the river difficult or impossible.
 In December 1943, Comet Line leader Antoine d'Ursel and American pilot James F. Burch were drowned while attempting to cross the river.

 Elvire crossed the border four times to convey intelligence about the Germans to the British in Bilbao.
 Her daughter Janine, only 16 years old, made four visits to Paris in 1942 to assist Andrée de Jongh in escorting evacuees from Paris by train to the border of Spain.
 The De Greef's handyman, Albert Johnson, "B", escorted 13 groups of escapees across the border into Spain from 1942 to 1944.
 Andrée de Jongh accompanied evacuees across the border 32 times according to one calculation.
+Jean-François Nothomb guided many evaders from Paris to Spain from October 1942 to January 1944.
 Several Basque guides worked with the Comet Line, the most competent being Florentino Goikoetxea, a smuggler and a fugitive from Franco's Fascist government, who could find his way across the Pyrenees at night without difficulty.